seam/cron/readme.md

     offpeak=4:00

 Externalising the schedule is a good idea, but with CDI we can take it a step further by associating the named schedule with a typesafe
 CDI qualifier.
-In this case, we could introduce a custom CDI qualifier `@Offpeak` like so:
+In this case, we could introduce a custom qualifier `@Offpeak` like so:

     @Scheduled("offpeak")
     @Qualifier